-Our executive director Michelle Couch-Friedman reached out to Sandals on his behalf to ask if he could give the trip away under the circumstances.
+We receive quite a few complaints about Sandals.
+Our advocacy team reached out to Sandals on his behalf to ask if he could give the trip away under the circumstances.
 A few days later, we received the good news:

 I received a call from Sandals yesterday saying they had decided to honor my

 request to transfer my February reservation to my daughter and her fiancé .

 I contacted my daughter and told her the good news and they will be using my week at Sandals, Montego Bay, Jamaica.
 Case closed.
 I’m sure they must have heard from you and decided to avoid any negative publicity in such a situation.

 I’m happy that Sandals did the right thing for him.
 But I wish it had done so without us having to get involved.